Jean198/identity-app/README.md

 # Visma identity-app documentation

-In this project I have attempted to solve the internship test by Visma
+This is my solution to the internship coding task by Visma solutions.

 ## TASK

 ### This is the way I understood the task

-Design and implement a class which is responsible for validating a string it receives as input.
+*Design and implement a class which is responsible for validating a string it receives as input.
 If the string passed to the class has scheme "visma-identity" the class will go on and process the string after the scheme.
-Otherwise the class should return an error("Invalid scheme for example") and the string won't be processed.
+Otherwise the class should return an error("Invalid scheme for example") and the string won't be processed.*

-If the sheme is valid, the string after it should contains only one of the following paths(actions): "login", "confirm", "sign" which in turns should have the following parameters respectively: "source", "source &paymentnumber", "source & documentid".
-In other cases, the class should report some kind of error.
+*If the scheme is valid, the string after it should contains only one of the following paths(actions): "login", "confirm", "sign" which should have the following parameters respectively: "source", "source &paymentnumber", "source & documentid".
+In other cases, the class should report some kind of error.*

-The class should return the "action" and the "parameter value for the key".
+*The class should return the "action" and the parameters with their values.*

-## The class structure and functionality brief explanation
+## The class structure and a brief explanation of how it works

-The class has five methodes (constructor(), main(), login(), confirm() and sign()).
+The class has five methods (constructor(), main(), login(), confirm() and sign()).

 ### The constructor() method.